tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.36.3-dev1 =

+(2016/10/20) Fixed HTML table syntax in the Tumblr settings metabox.
+Optimized the head meta tag transient cache value (using 1 transient instead of 2).

 = 8.36.2-1 =

 (2016/10/17) Changed all http://surniaulula.com/ URLs to https.
 Added transient caching of results when fetching size information for image URLs.